Eric Matzner

 Eric takes a hands-on approach to try and bring forward a better future for humanity.
 He works at the edges of science to accelerate the development and implementation of the technologies needed to solve the world’s most pressing problems.

-He is also continuing CDR activism and climate action through his think tank Climitigation, from which Eric co-founded and spun out the coastal enhanced weathering CDR non-profit, Project Vesta.
-Prior to that, Eric worked as an advocate for increasing human life span and enhancing the human mind through his company Nootroo.
+Eric continues his CDR and climate activism through his think tank Climitigation, from which Eric previously founded and spun out the coastal enhanced weathering CDR non-profit, Project Vesta.
+Prior to working in the climate space, Eric worked as an advocate for increasing human life span and enhancing the human mind through his company Nootroo.

 Accelerating Innovation Before It Is Too Late